K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-7-1-3]
 1. Click monitoring of ① App Layout.
 Click ② Setting tab button.

-2. Number of Instances: In case of auto-scaling, input the minimum and maximum number of instances.
+2. Number of Instances: In the case of auto-scaling, input the minimum and maximum number of instances.

 3. CPU Threshold Value(%) : (③ Checked box being checked means threshold will be applied.
-Unchecked -> not applied) When Auto-scaling, enter minimum and maximum CPU value.\
+Unchecked -> not applied) When Auto-scaling, enter a minimum and maximum CPU value.\
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
-On the other hand, the number of instances decreases when instance is lower than the minimum instance)
+On the other hand, the number of instances decreases when the instance is lower than the minimum instance)

 4. Memory Threshold Value(%)  :(③ ③ Checked box being checked means threshold will be applied.
-Unchecked -> not applied) When Auto-scaling, enter minimum and maximum memory value.\
+Unchecked -> not applied) When Auto-scaling, enter a minimum and maximum memory value.\
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
-On the other hand, the number of instances decreases when instance is lower than the minimum instance)
+On the other hand, the number of instances decreases when the instance is lower than the minimum instance)

 5. Time Measure(Second): Apply time measurement.
 The average value of each instance's memory and CPU values for the measured time is calculated and auto-scaling is applied.

-6. Instance increse/decrease value: Apply the number of instances to increase during auto-scaling.
+6. Instance increase/decrease value: Apply the number of instances to increase during auto-scaling.

 7. Virtual Machine Auto-expansion: Apply whether to automatically create an instance.